agusev/mastermind/README.md

 <img width="620" alt="logic" src="https://user-images.githubusercontent.com/47907411/210621068-633edcd3-62bf-4af0-946e-f493aca4dd1d.png">

-When user hits the start button, instance of a game object is initiated with the following data structure:
+When a user hits the start button, an instance of a game object is initiated with the following data structure:

-`gameData` object contains game configurations including level, style, number of attempts and etc.
+`gameData` object contains game configurations including level, style, how many attempts, etc.
 ```
 {
   totalAttempts: 7,